E-government: Terminology

 E-government is also known as e-gov, electronic government, Internet governance, digital government, online government, connected government.
-As of 2014 the OECD still uses the term digital government, and distinguishes it from e-government in the recommendation produced there for the Network on E-Government of the Public Governance Committee.
+As of 2014, the OECD used the term digital government, and distinguishes it from e-government in the recommendation produced there for the Network on E-Government of the Public Governance Committee.
 Several governments have started to use the term digital government to a wide range of services involving contemporary technology, such as big data, automation or predictive analytics.

 E-gov strategies (or digital government) is defined as "The employment of the Internet and the world-wide-web for delivering government information and services to the citizens."
 (United Nations, 2006; AOEMA, 2005).
-Electronic government (or e-government) essentially refers to "utilization of Information Technology (IT), Information and Communication Technologies (ICT s), and other web-based telecommunication technologies to improve and/or enhance on the efficiency and effectiveness of service delivery in the public sector".
-E-government promotes and improves broad stakeholders contribution to national and community development, as well as deepen the governance process.
+Electronic government (or e-government) essentially refers to "utilization of Information Technology (IT), Information and Communication Technologies (ICTs), and other web-based telecommunication technologies to improve and/or enhance on the efficiency and effectiveness of service delivery in the public sector".
+E-government is often described as promoting broader stakeholder participation to national and community development, as well as deepen the governance process.

-In electronic government systems, government operations are supported by web-based services.
+In electronic government systems, government operations are supported by Web-based services.
 It involves the use of information technology, specifically the Internet, to facilitate the communication between the government and its citizens.